panubo/bash-container/README.md

 ## Install

+The Panubo functions require bash, curl and coreutils, this takes about 10M of space.

 ### Debian

 ```
+ENV BASHCONTAINER_VERSION=0.3.0
 RUN set -x \
   && if ! command -v wget > /dev/null; then \
       fetchDeps="${fetchDeps} wget"; \